egevorkyan/openshift-servicemesh-demo/README.md

 ```
 >Note: You can apply all manifests together just simply use -

+5. Prepare deployment manifest of your application with sidecars(EnvoyProxies), do not forget to assign versioning label.

 ><b>Info:</b> Please note that Istio provides more features, which are not shown here,
 > let me know about particular feature, and I will prepare demo manifest and use case.
 >